muggy8/improbable/have-and-havenot/rM7jQact.md

 "About?"

 "Well...
 I just had a bad feeling when I was watching the fight just now.
-Like, I felt like Melody might die."
+You know, I felt like Melody might die."

 "I know how you feel because I felt the same. that's why I stepped out of the circle."

 "I...
 I see... what about the exams?
 Those are fights against other people who aren't teachers.
 I'm really worried that Melody might get herself killed like she almost did now."
 Patrisha plead.

 "Don't worry about that, we have plenty of teachers on-site to stop anything before it gets too bad.
-Also, killing innocent people is the fastest way to lose an insane of karma.
-In fact, death by karma actually becomes a real concern for most at this point.
+Also, killing innocent people is the fastest way to lose an insane amount of karma.
+In fact, death by karma actually becomes a real concern for most people at this point.
 That's why no one in their right mind would do that."

 "R-right..."